eam-experiments/EMNIST/README.md

 Furthermore, the grid with the retrieved images from the AMRs shown if Figures 9 through 13 of the paper are obtained by:

-- A text file (with extension ``.txt``) generated with rows formed by a pair of stage number and an image id, where each dataset class is instantiated by exactly one image in the text file.
+- A text file (with extension ``.txt``) with pairs of stage number (resulting from the ten-fold cross-validation procedure) and an image id produced by that particular stage, where such pairs are separated by line breaks and each dataset class is represented by exactly one image id in the text file.
 The way to select the images follows the corresponding method explained in the paper.
-An example of such text file is found in the file [stage_id_exp_10.txt](https://github.com/eam-experiments/EMNIST/blob/main/stage_id_exp_10.txt).
+An example of such text file is found in [stage_id_exp_10.txt](https://github.com/eam-experiments/EMNIST/blob/main/stage_id_exp_10.txt).
 - Executing the script [select_imgs.sh](https://github.com/eam-experiments/EMNIST/blob/main/select_imgs.sh) in the source directory with arguments:
     - the number of experiment the selected images belong to, and
     - the text file created in the previous step with the selected images.